edamametechnologies/edamame_posture_cli/README.md

 edamame_posture check-policy 2.0 "encrypted disk disabled" "SOC-2"
 ```

+This command returns a non-zero exit code when the policy is not met, making it suitable for CI/CD pipeline integration.

 ### 2. Domain-Based Policy Check (`check-policy-for-domain`)

 The `check-policy-for-domain` command validates the device security posture against a policy defined for specific a domain in the [EDAMAME Hub](https://hub.edamame.tech):